Holiday firms urge Greece on reluctant Germans

 Boettcher said the debate over the financial crisis and security in the country was overdone and that he saw no reason for Germans to avoid the country.

-TUI Germany, part of Europe’s largest tour operator TUI Travel TT.L, said bookings to Greece had fallen by a third from the same time last year.
+TUI Germany, part of Europe’s largest tour operator TUI Travel, said bookings to Greece had fallen by a third from the same time last year.

 “What I‘m hearing from customers is that they don’t feel welcome,” Boettcher said.

-That echoed comments on Monday from rival Thomas Cook Germany, part of London-listed Thomas Cook Plc (TCG.L).
+That echoed comments Monday from rival Thomas Cook Germany, part of London-listed Thomas Cook Plc.

 “The events in Athens are impacting the country’s image,” Thomas Cook Germany CEO Peter Fankhauser said.